 This study explores a sustainable approach to mange treatment by evaluating a herbal formulation and comparing its efficacy with a standard chemical treatment, while also assessing long-term results, safety, and practicality in field conditions.

-Sarcoptes scabiei born mange is a contagious zoonotic skin disease of livestock and man.
-It has been controlled by various chemical as well as herbal acaricidal agents for a limited period ( Himons et al., 1989, Periyasamy et al., 2018 andSinhaet al., 2024).
-Recurring infection of the mites in goats affects their health and production severely.
-There has been a longfelt need to evolve a suitable, economical and sustainable treatment of the disease in goats.
-The present report is an effort to evaluate the efficacy of chemical and herbal treatment package against the mite infestation in goats for a longer duration.

 Materials and methods

 The present study was conducted on 18 goats naturally infested with Sarcoptes scabiei mites as confirmed by clinical and skin scraping examination of the lesions for their morphological features (Soulsby, 1982, Sen and Fletcher, 1962).
 Goats infested with mites were segregated into three groups of six animals in each.
 Six goats of group I were injected Ivermectin 200 µg/kg body weight and Group II (6) goats were applied with a herbal mixture ( Neem oil 50 ml +karanj oil 50ml +camphor 10 gm ) for seven consecutive days.
 For local application of the drugs goats were bathed with savlon to remove dirt, crust and scales.
 Then the mixture was applied on the animals.
 Group IIIrd (6) goats were kept as infected untreated control throughout the observation period of 10 months.
 The percentage efficacies of the two acaricides were assessed on 3rd ,7th ,9th , and 11th day as per the method of Srivastava et al. (1993).